 International students registering for the first time at IIE MSA will be subject to an International Student Levy of R6,500 payable upon registration.

 * Note that fees are subject to an annual increase.

 For more information regarding fees please visit the Fee structure.

 Students are responsible for the payment of their own transport and accommodation during the various intakes, as well as for textbooks, computers or other devices to use the Internet.

 For more information on our payment methods visit https://www.iiemsa.co.za/pay-fees/

 Telephone: +27 11 950 4009

-The IIE Postgraduate Diploma in Accounting is awarded by the IIE.
+The Postgraduate Diploma in Accounting is awarded by the Independent Institute of Education (IIE).

 Applications are now open.
 Apply online via the IIE MSA Online Admission system.
-You may also find the online application step by step guide (pdf, 2290Kb), which will guide you through the initial application process, useful.
 In order to avoid delays in processing applications, it is crucial to include academic transcripts from all the years of study, including those that were not successful.
 Having attempted CTA previously is generally an advantage, even if the attempt was unsuccessful, as there has been exposure to the syllabus.